Fertilizer Policy and Marketing Strategies in Africa

 - Role of fertilizer in promoting food security and agricultural growth.

 - Macro-economic and micro-economic policies and their impact on fertilizer supply and demand.

-- Policy options for fertilizer market development – subsidy and non-subsidy alternatives.
+- Public policy options for fertilizer market development – subsidies and other alternatives.

 - Challenges in market development – the holistic approach.